rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/users.md

 #### Resource
 | Field Name | Rules | Description |
 | ---------- | ----- | ----------- |
-email | Read-only | The user's email address, this value is assigned by the Authentication Authority during the sign-up process name | Read-write, 200max | The user's name this value is firstly assigned by the Authentication Authority during the sign-up process userId | Read-only | Id associated with this resource
+email | read-only | The user's email address, this value is assigned by the Authentication Authority during the sign-up process name | read-write, 150 max length | The user's name this value is firstly assigned by the Authentication Authority during the sign-up process userId | read-only | Id associated with this resource

 #### Examples
 ${USERS_GET_SNIPPET}